Successfully loaded eyetools version 0.10.0

 being above a certain threshold.

-## pNum trial sac_n start end duration origin_x origin_y terminal_x
+head(saccades)## pID trial sac_n start end duration origin_x origin_y terminal_x terminal_y

 Comparing the algorithms